North Carolina Tar Heels: Women's basketball

 Under legendary coach Sylvia Hatchell, North Carolina women's basketball had many successful seasons.
 Perhaps the most successful season came in 1993-94, when Hatchell's Tar Heels won the NCAA national championship.
 Following several seasons of downturn, Hatchell resigned after the 2018-19 season.

 Coach Hatchell was replaced by Courtney Banghart, who immediately began to rebuild the program.
 In her four seasons as head coach, Banghart has begun to raise the standards of the program back to the national level by recruiting at a high level and making back-to-back NCAA Tournament appearances in 2021 and 2022.
-The 2022 team reached the NCAA tournament round of sixteen for the first time since 2015.
+The 2022 team reached the NCAA tournament round of sixteen for the first time since 2015, where the Tar Heels gave eventual national champion South Carolina their closest game of the tournament.